 Like any medication, antidepressants can cause side effects.
 The specific problems vary from drug to drug -- and from person to person.

 Antidepressants such as SSRIs (Zoloft, Lexapro), SNRIs (Cymbalta, Fetzima, Pristiq), and other medications such as bupropion (Wellbutrin), mirtazapine (Remeron), vilazodone (Viibryd), and vortioxetine (Trintellix - formerly called Brintellix) generally have fewer and less severe side effects than older drugs (for instance, tricyclic antidepressants such as amitriptyline (Elavil) or imipramine (Tofranil).
 The side effects vary depending on the drug but can include:

-Monoamine oxidase inhibitors (MAOIs) such as Nardil, Parnate, Marplan and Emsam are among the most effective of all known antidepressants.
+MAOIs such as isocarboxazid (Marplan), phenelzine (Nardil), selegiline (EMSAM), and tranylcypromine (Parnate), are among the most effective of all known antidepressants.
 But they can cause serious interactions with some foods -- like aged meats and cheeses, fermented products like soy sauce, and broad flat beans -- as well as other medicines.
-For instance, they can be hazardous when combined with medicines such as Sudafed (pseudoephedrine) that can raise blood pressure, and the interactions can lead to such effects as high blood pressure that is potentially fatal.
-They can also be dangerous with most other antidepressants that can then excessively raise levels of the neurotransmitter serotonin.
+For instance, they can be hazardous when combined with medicines such as pseudoephedrine (Sudafed) that can raise blood pressure, and the interactions can lead to such effects as high blood pressure that is potentially fatal.
+They can also be dangerous with most other antidepressants, which can then raise levels of the neurotransmitter serotonin excessively.

 What to Do About Antidepressant Side Effects

 With any medication, you have to weigh the benefits with the side effects.
 You and your doctor should work together to figure out the right balance.
 Some side effects may not bother you.
 Others may be so severe that you will have to stop taking the medicine or consider adding an additional medicine that might help counteract the side effect of the antidepressant.